Should I Buy A House? Everything To Consider

-If you’re thinking about starting your home buying journey, you’re in the right place.
+If you’ve been asking yourself, “Should I buy a house?”, you’re in the right place.
 Read on for a better understanding of what it takes to become a responsible homeowner and to gauge if you’re ready for next steps.

 Next to purchasing a car or getting a college education, buying a house is one of the biggest financial commitments you can make during your lifetime.
-With this in mind, it only makes sense that you prepare accordingly and ensure that such a big purchase won’t leave you in a worse place than you were before.
+With this in mind, it only makes sense that you prepare accordingly by finding out how much house you can afford — ensuring that such a big purchase won’t leave you in a worse place than you were before.

-Let’s go over some telltale signs that you may be on the right track to buy a house.
+Let’s go over six telltale signs that you may be on the right track to buy a house.

 For some of us, it can feel like a challenge just to imagine a debt-free lifestyle but having debt doesn’t have to stop your homeownership dream.
 Although debt is considered when getting a mortgage, knowing how to manage your debt plays a significant role in your financial stability.

 While you should always aim to be as close to debt free as possible, just taking steps to lower your DTI (debt-to-income ratio) is a great place to start.
 Your DTI is the percentage of your gross monthly income that goes toward paying off debt.
 It can be calculated by dividing your recurring monthly debt by your monthly income.

 Put simply, DTI is another indicator lenders can use to gauge how much debt and how much cash flow you have.
 The higher your DTI and the more debt you have, the more susceptible you are to unfavorable loan terms when trying to finance a home.
 In general, lenders want to see a DTI of 50% or less, including your mortgage payment.

 Credit scores play an essential role when it comes to financing a home purchase.
 Lenders will look at your credit score to evaluate how you’ve handled debt in the past and to determine the details of your loan, like interest rates and how much money they’ll lend you.